Neeraj1702/Course-Assignments/README.md

 1) **Task 5: Calculate Factorial** - This program calculates the factorial of a number in two ways: using a loop and using recursion.
 The loop multiplies numbers from 1 to n, while the recursive function calls itself until the base case (1) is reached.
 The program takes user input for both methods and prints the factorial result.
 2) **Task 6: Using Math Module for Calculations** - This program uses Python’s math module to perform calculations on a user-provided number.
 It prints the square root, natural logarithm (base e), and sine value of the number using built-in functions from the math library.

+# Assignment 4
+In this assignment, we learn about files, errors and exception in Python 1)**Task 7: Read a File and Handle errors** - This code tries to open Sample.txt in read mode, read its content, and print the first two lines.
+If the file doesn’t exist, it catches a FileNotFoundError and displays an error message instead.
+2)**Task 8: Write and Append data to a file** - This code opens Output.txt, writes user input into it, then reopens it in append mode to add more text.
+Finally, it reads the entire file content and displays it.
+It demonstrates writing, appending, and reading operations on a file using Python.
 # Contribution 🤝
 This repo is part of my personal learning path.
 Suggestions, feedback, or better approaches are always welcome!
 ---